Better late than never? Samsung IT arms push into autos

 “Samsung needs a serious commitment to drive the synergies between all competent organisations within Samsung Group,” he said.

-A decade after selling its debt-laden carmaking unit to Renault, Samsung Group in 2010 announced its second foray into the auto industry, identifying car batteries as one of its five growth businesses.
+A decade after selling its debt-laden carmaking unit to Renault (RENA.PA), Samsung Group in 2010 announced its second foray into the auto industry, identifying car batteries as one of its five growth businesses.

-Its Samsung SDI Co Ltd is now the world’s No. 6 electric car battery maker, counting BMW, Chrysler and Volkswagen among its clients.
+Its Samsung SDI Co Ltd (006400.KS) is now the world’s No. 6 electric car battery maker, counting BMW (BMWG.DE), Chrysler (FCHA.MI) and Volkswagen among its clients.

 Other parts of the Samsung empire are now in the hunt.